-The covered bonds issued under the public sector covered bond programme of DekaBank Deutsche Girozentrale are full recourse to the issuer.
-Upon a CB anchor event, covered bondholders would have access to a cover pool of public sector loan receivables.
+The covered bonds issued under the mortgage covered bond programme of DekaBank Deutsche Girozentrale are full recourse to the issuer.
+Upon a CB anchor event, covered bondholders would have access to a cover pool of commercial mortgage loan receivables.

 Structure description